Aboriginal Family Violence Legal Service

 Our legal team is required by law to avoid actual and perceived conflicts of interest between people seeking our assistance and former clients, Djirra staff, volunteers or Board members.

 This rule applies to all lawyers and legal services in Australia and the Aboriginal Family Violence Legal Service must comply with it.
 If an actual or perceived conflict of interest arises, the Aboriginal Family Violence Legal Service may not be able to provide you with legal assistance.
-You can check more information about Conflict of Interest.

 If our legal team is unable to assist you, we will refer you to another service that can.
 We can also connect you with our community engagement team to find out other non-legal supports we can offer you.